 Lately, I especially love Twinings English Breakfast Tea.
-It is so smooth, and soothing, leaves me feeling on top of the world, and no jitters.
+This tea is so smooth, and soothing, leaving me feeling on top of the world, and with no jitters.
 The L-theanine in tea calms your nerves and mellows you yet energizes you.
 It is a great combo.
 Tea superpower I say.

 If black tea is too much for you, try this camomille night cup.
 It is rich and so soothing.

 Another great warm winter drink or any time drink is golden milk chai.
 And it is easy to make.
 All you need is some ginger, about a teaspoon of turmeric, a pinch of black pepper, a d some honey, and Almond or real milk.